Consilience

 Ethical codes are precepts reached by consensus under the guidance of the innate rules of mental development.
 Religion is the ensemble of mythic narratives that explain the origin of a people, their destiny, and why they are obliged to subscribe to particular rituals and moral codes.
 Ethical and religious beliefs are created from the bottom up, from people to their culture.
 They do not come from the top down, from God or other nonmaterial source to the people by way of culture.
 (Chapter11)

-I would say that E. O. Wilson put Darwinism and biology in the center of the realm of philosophy.
-I think there are not a few people who think biology is most exciting in modern philosophy.
+I would say that E. O. Wilson places Darwinism and biology at the center of philosophical inquiry.
+Many people today feel that biology is one of the most exciting fields in modern philosophy.

 Comments